Causal Set Quantum Gravity and the Hard Problem of Consciousness: The Hard Problem of consciousness in causal set theory

-The phrase ``network of processes'' indicates that SV's time created world is discrete and this is another point of sympathy with the Heuristic.
-Is discreteness really necessary to the Heuristic, though?
+The phrase ``network of processes'' indicates that CSV's time created world is discrete and this is another point of sympathy with the Proposal.
+Is discreteness really necessary to the Proposal, though?
 Here I just mention Section 8 of \cite{Sorkin:2007qh} which is a commentary on the question of discreteness vs continuity in the context of becoming, and also Dieks \cite{Dieks} who comes close to proposing a partially ordered becoming process for continuum spacetime, but messes with the proposal by claiming ``There is no need to augment the block universe in any way'', which claim I deny.